 In this clip I was going into a frontside 5-0 grind to tailslide.
 I was leaning a tad too far forward at the start of the trick.
 The rear truck snagged as I was going into the tailslide, and some how I managed to pop the rear wheels on top of the platform, as can be seen in this screen grab.

 So, I will always wear pads on even smaller ramps because they occasionally save your ass, and save it in a major way.
 Old guys like me need as much help avoiding injury as we can possibly get.
-A hard fact of life is that reaction time slows with age.
-That means your ability to save your yourself decreases with time.
-With age it is easier for soft tissue to tear, and bones to break.
-Worse, we certainly don't heal as fast as we used to, either.
 Avoiding injury today means we will be able to skate tomorrow (or go to work), and that is all that really matters.
-Plus, battle gear is punk in that anti-cool kind of way.
 The real irony here, is that less than two years ago I hated wearing pads, and didn't even own any.
 Live and learn.

 I've accepted the fact that I've pretty much become the exact stereotype of an "old guy skater," but I wouldn't have it any other way.
 Of course, the shorter way of saying all of this is, "I wear pads now because I'm old, and I suck."
 But, if you can't laugh at yourself, then what's the point?
 Life is weird.
 I'm still doing handrails at 45-years-old, but I won't go near a mini ramp without pads.
 Something is horribly wrong here.